-But surely the most expensive or commercial gift is not the best.
+But surely the most expensive or commercial gift is not always the best.
 As I get older I find it is the time I spend with the people I love that matters, not only the money I spend on them.

-Being frugal over the last few years has held our household finances in good stead; especially compared to friends who despite outward appearances of success (big house, expensive cars) seem to be living pay check to pay check, always complaining of how expensive things are and how little they have saved.
+Being frugal and using budget tools to track my spending over the last few years has held our household finances in good stead; especially compared to friends who despite outward appearances of success (big house, expensive cars) seem to be living pay check to pay check, always complaining of how expensive things are and how little they have saved.

 I think living within one’s means, while still “living” life, is eminently possible.
 It comes to making smart spending choices and avoiding impulse buying.
 If I want to go out for a night with friends, see a movie or buy a new gadget, I will do that that.
 Just in moderation and according to a monthly budget.

 But has being tight with a dollar gotten in the way of my enjoying life?
-Yes, there have been times when I wanted the latest electronic toy or to travel first class (instead of coach), but overall I have never felt deprived and having financial peace of mind is priceless.
+Yes, there have been times when I wanted the latest electronic toy or to travel first class (instead of being cramped in coach), but overall I have never felt deprived and having financial peace of mind is priceless.